How To Make A Small Bathroom Look Bigger

 Creating an open niche will not only carve out some wall space that can be used as storage but it could add a lot of depth visually to make the walls look farther away than they actually are.

 If you do not like open shelving, you can install an inset cabinet in the niche.
-This way, you can create functional storage space without a large piece of furniture sticking out at eye level.
+This way, you can create a functional storage space without a large piece of furniture sticking out at eye level.

 Niches can also be installed behind traditional doors for storage, freeing up wall space within the room.